Brunda6/PG_life/README.md

 # 🏠 PG Life – Web Application

-A web application developed during my Internshala Web Development internship to help users find and explore nearby PG accommodations based on location and facilities.
+**PG Life** is a full-stack web application developed as part of the Web Development internship at Internshala.
+It helps users find nearby Paying Guest (PG) accommodations based on location and view detailed information about each listing.

+The application allows users to register and securely log in.
+Once authenticated, users can search for PGs by city or locality and view comprehensive details such as available facilities, pricing, and images.

 ## 🚀 Features